eddwebster/football_analytics/README.md

 Data sources that have been used in the code and analysis in this repository can be found in the [`data`](https://github.com/eddwebster/football_analytics/tree/master/data) subfolder of this repository or in Google Drive (due to GitHub's 100mb file limit) [[link](https://drive.google.com/drive/folders/1r2Rf3CPsKnxyxtmDRIHQ2eoW5WwCzBa0?usp=sharing)].
 All code however in this repository should enable you to scrape, parse, and engineer the datasets as per the output used for analysis and visualisations featured..

 To learn more about the different types of data available, such as Event and Tracking data, please see the "Where can I get data?" section of [Devin Pleuler](https://twitter.com/devinpleuler)'s [`soccer_analytics_handbook`](https://github.com/devinpleuler/analytics-handbook) [[link](https://github.com/devinpleuler/analytics-handbook#where-can-i-get-data)].

+For a quick primer of the free football data resources available, see the following Twitter thread by [James Nalton](https://twitter.com/JDNalton) [[link](https://twitter.com/JDNalton/status/1508011410747445250)].

 <h5 id="data-sources-event"> Event data </h5>